MulleFoundation/foundation-developer/README.md

 The initial install will add **mulle-sde** and **mulle-clang** to your system.
-The Foundation itself will be fetched by mulle-sde, when you create a project.
-See **Usage** below.
-Check out the Wiki for more technical details.
+The Foundation itself will be fetched by mulle-sde, when you create a project, see **Usage** below.
+Check out the [Wiki](//github.com/MulleFoundation/foundation-developer/wiki) for build instructions without creating a project.

 ### Packages